 After leaving the Council, Jim took up his vocal interests again, studying over a period of four years with the renowned Martial Singher at the Music Academy of the West in Santa Barbara.
 He performed and taught singing for a number of years.

 Jim has long had a special interest in furthering the careers of talented young singers.
 He has established two prizes at the Faculty of Music, University of Toronto: the Jim and Charlotte Norcop Prize in Song and the Gwendolyn Williams Koldofsky Prize in Accompanying.
-He was instrumental in establishing the Art of Song program at the Toronto Summer Music Festival and Academy, which he continues to coordinate.
+He was instrumental in establishing the Art of Song program at the Toronto Summer Music Festival and Academy.